mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 ## Chapter 2

+Working in the field never felt lonely to me, though I knew some who resented it for that reason.
+My thoughts may betray me sometimes, but never out there.
+There was far too much to be done to have thoughts of other places and other times.
-After Kipnu left for work, I descended down to the cellar to dress for the long day of sowing.
-The smell of damp on the stone walls pervaded the air and opened my nostrils in reminiscence.
-My mother was with me.

-I hooked a bulb to the overhead electrical rails, and little by little the flow of electricity grew and warmed the metal ribbon inside to a bright white.
-Every morning was a repeat of the same movements I had learned from countless mornings of dressing with my mother, but instead of being boring repetitive task they had evolved into a calming daily ritual.
-Hanging from a length of twine were a pair of canvas trousers, a thickly-woven tunic, and gloves stained with clay and chlorophyll.
-No matter how often I dirtied them or dinged them up, they withstood it all.
-I was certain that my family knew how to make more durable clothes than anyone in Heiko.
+Every morning was a repeat of the same movements I had learned from countless mornings of dressing with my mother.
+I would descend to the cellar to dress for the long day of sowing or harvesting or maintenance.
+The smell of damp on the stone walls pervaded the air and reminded me that my mother was with me.
+I would hook a bulb to the overhead electrical rails, and little by little the flow of electricity grew and warmed the metal ribbon inside to a bright white.
+Drying on a length of twine were a pair of canvas trousers, a thickly-woven tunic, and gloves stained with clay and chlorophyll.
+No matter how often I dirtied them or dinged them up, they withstood it all for thousands of days.
+I was certain that my mother knew how to make the most durable clothes of anyone in Heiko.

 We used to grow Pohua, a hardy root vegetable known for its sweet and fruity taste.
-She would carry me in a big thatch bag on her back while she tilled, planted, harvested.
-I watched her hands unfold those tiny tubers across the clay and pack them in.
-At days end, I would gaze in awe of how much she could plant and harvest and aspire to do the same.
-It's been 6 seasons since she passed, but she lives as vividly in my memories as she did in life.
+As a toddler, my mother would carry me in a big thatch bag on her back while thi tilled, planted, harvested.
+I watched hae hands unfold those tiny tubers across the clay and pack them in.
+At days end, I would gaze in awe of how much thi could plant and harvest.
+It's been sixty-five crop rotations since thi passed, but thi lives as vividly in my memories as thi did in life.

-"I bet you'll plant 1000 today, Liffa"
+"I bet you'll plant 1000 today, Liffa," thi said once.

 "2000!"

-"Hohoho.
-2000 then."
+"Hohoho," thi laughed in the most graceful way.
+"2000 then."

-My childhood attention span would always get the best of me before I could get close.
-I undid the lights and power rail and took a last breath of the earthen basement air.
+My childhood attention span was not helpful, but thi was never disappointed in me as long as I was learning.

+I lifted the light from the rails, set it in its corner, and took a last breath of the earthen basement air.
 The day was calling.

----

-"Another day, then," called Tiggu.
-She had caught me unawares from her plot of land next to mine.
-The same farmer's trousers adorned her, but she was apparently more strict about washing them daily.
+"Another day, then," called Tiggu as I walked the length of a plot of clay.
+She surprised me from behind the wide fence thi insisted on building.

 "Is your life really so mundane that the days are all the same?"
 I asked jokingly.

 "Oh, I enjoy the repetition.
 Can't get a body like this by talking to tie-backs all day."

-She was referring to the tied-back robes of the members of the court where Melna worked.
-I ignored her and shifted my focus to my work.
+"The fidelants play an important role in our society.
+Melna included."

+"Ah.
+What good is a railroad and electricity?
+Doesn't help me harvest."

-"It's chilly today, isn't it?"
+I changed the subject, "It's chilly today, isn't it?"

+She stopped for a moment to think.

-"I suppose so.
-Every season will have a few of these."
+"I suppose so," she said.
+"Every rotation will have a few of these."

-"Yes, but it’s too early, isn’t it?”
+"Yes, but...
+Isn't it too early?”

-"Oh you'll get them at all times of the season.
-Once when I was young we had 4 days of frost right after germination.
-Lost the whole plot and had to start over."
+"Oh you'll get them at all sorts of times.
+Once when I was young we had 4 days of frost right after germination of one plot.
+Lost the whole thing and had to start over.
+Ara is a fickle thing."

-"That sounds unfortunate, but I think this one is different.
-It's the middle of our warm season"
+"That sounds unfortunate, but I think this one is different somehow.
+The wind is strange too, isn't it?"

 "It's just a cold spell.
 These things happen.
 It'll be back to normal soon, you'll see."